concourse/time-resource/README.md

 ### `in`: Report the given time.

-Fetches the given timestamp, writing the request's metadata to `input` in the destination.
+Returns a version for most recent timestamp that satisfies the configuration which is at/before the given timestamp.
+The request's metadata is written to `input` in the destination.

 #### Parameters